 The County has held the Round-up at the Lakedell School and in the Town of Millet (in conjunction with the Town of Millet) every year in June.
 The round-up received household hazardous waste such as solvents, household cleaners and batteries, engine cleaners, contaminated soil, paint without labels and oil.

 Currently, the County’s nine transfer stations accept paint with label, paint products and electronic waste.
 Recently, Alberta Recycling has expanded the household electronics collection program to accept small electronics including small appliances, audio visual, telecom, power tools, video games and toys.
 This program is available at all County transfer stations.

 The Peace Hills site is the only site that currently receives oil, oil filters and containers.
-The County is exploring options in expanding oil collection to other sites.

 County transfer station sites are not currently set up to receive hazardous waste.
 The Leduc Waste Management Facility and Ambleside EcoStation in South Edmonton will accept hazardous waste from outside residents.
 Charges will apply at these facilities.